CodeZhangBorui/WriteSparkle/README.md

-# GPT-4-Composition
+# WriteSparkle

-GPT-4-Composition is a tool that uses GPT-4 to optimize English composition.
+It's time to sparkle your writing with AI.